Great Cockup: Description

 Great Cockup reaches a height of 526 m and merits a chapter in Alfred Wainwright's Pictorial Guide to the Lakeland Fells.
 Wainwright describes the fell as functional rather than ornamental, writing:

 "Viewed from a distance Great Cockup appears as a modest but extensive eminence with no obvious summit and nothing calling for closer inspection.
 First impressions are confirmed by a tour of exploration, the fell underfoot proving no more attractive than the fell at a distance."

 Etymology

-The fell is known as "Great" to distinguish it from its smaller neighbour Little Cockup which lies on its north-western shoulder overlooking the hamlet of Orthwaite with a height of 395 m.
+The fell's name may mean "blind valley frequented by wild birds", from Old English cocc hop.
+If this is the case, it would originally have referred to a valley below before being transferred to the hill.
+The prefix "great" distinguishes the fell from its smaller neighbour Little Cockup, which lies on its north-western shoulder overlooking the hamlet of Orthwaite, with a height of 395 m.

-The fell's name originates from the Old English language, a combination of the words cocc and hop, where hop means a secluded valley and cocc means a woodcock or black grouse.
-So the meaning is probably "larger fell above the secluded valley where Woodcock or Black Grouse are found".
-Whaley points out that this is the meaning "with the valley name being transferred to the hills, but without more evidence this cannot be proven".

-The fell's name quite often causes mirth because of its slight rudeness and reference to sexual slang.
-Cockup means a mess-up in the British English language, and the fell was visited by British television personality Denis Norden for one edition of his TV show It'll be Alright on the Night, a programme which consisted of out-takes from film and television that he called "Cockups".
-The programme was called Alright on the Night's Cockup Trip and was broadcast in 1996.
-The fell's name has also been adopted for a local beer brewed by the Hesket Newmarket Brewery, called "Great Cockup Porter" a dark-coloured stout with an ABV of 3.3%.
+The word "cockup" denotes a blunder in colloquial English; this prompted Denis Norden to visit the fell in an edition of It'll be Alright on the Night, a programme featuring outtakes from film and television.
+The fell's name has also been adopted for a local beer brewed by the Hesket Newmarket Brewery, "Great Cockup Porter".